Our History of Excellence

 Finally, continuing Al Desmond's legacy of community involvement, the staff of A.J.
 Desmond & Sons is very active in numerous community and charitable activities.
 Staff community involvement includes participation local efforts for veterans, homeless, and senior citizen.
 Staff also belong to and serve as leaders in local Lions, Rotary, and Kiwanis clubs, various local Chambers of Commerce, the Boys and Girls Club of Troy.
 Staff are also members of several aread churches and involved as volunteers and leaders in local elementary and high schools.
 Recently, our entire organization was recognized for our community involvement by the City of Troy.

-While John and Joan have pursued other career opportunities, A.J.
-Desmond and Sons Funeral Directors remains a family-owned and operated funeral home.
-With a dedicated staff, Terry, Paul, Kathy and Kevin continue the Desmond tradition of personal, dignified service, providing the finest to the families and to the community at large.
+Both John and Joan pursued other career opportunities, but John has recently returned to A.J.
+Desmond and Sons Funeral Directors and is again serving families.
+We remain a family-owned and operated funeral home.
+The dedicated staff and strong leadership from Terry, Paul, Kathy and Kevin will continue the Desmond tradition of personal, dignified service, providing the finest to the families and to the community at large.